 Additional file 2: Figure S2.
-Ultra-processed diets affect odorant detection and induce transcriptional dysregulations in the mouse nose.
+Highly processed diets affect odorant detection and induce transcriptional dysregulations in the mouse nose.
 (A,B) Principal component analysis (PCA) was performed on the data matrixes from the EOG responses (A) and the odor-guided behaviors (B) for the nine tested odorants and water.
 Percentages of the variance explained by the PCs are indicated in parentheses.
 (C) Heatmap (left panel) showing the normalized gene expression levels of WOM cell type marker genes.
 Right panel: a graphical display in the form of a heatmap summarizing the statistical significance of inter-diet comparisons.
-DEGs (p-adj<0.05) enriched in mice fed on HFD, NCD, or SCD are represented in blue, brown, or green, respectively. mOSNs, mature olfactory sensory neurons (OSNs); iOSNs, immature OSNs; GBCs, globose basal cells; HBCs, horizontal basal cells; SUSs, sustentacular cells; OECs, olfactory ensheathing cells.
+DEGs (p-adj<0.05) enriched in mice fed on CHOW, hpCTR or hpHFD are indicated in brown, green or blue, respectively. mOSNs, mature olfactory sensory neurons (OSNs); iOSNs, immature OSNs; GBCs, globose basal cells; HBCs, horizontal basal cells; SUSs, sustentacular cells; OECs, olfactory ensheathing cells.